usds/SME-QA-Website/pages/phases/resume-review/sme-instructions.md

 sidenav: hiring-phases
 phase: resume-review
 sub-phase-order: 050
-intro: SMEs who review resumes should be familiar with the required competencies and proficiencies.
-They'll use these to assess resumes for the right experience, which determines whether the applicant will be further assessed in an interview.
+intro: Resume reviewers must be familiar with the required competencies and proficiencies.
+They'll use these to assess resumes for the required experience and deterimine if applicants will be further assessed.
 ---

 <p class="usa-intro">